by Ray Bradbury

 Some poor scapegoat is killed by the Mechanical Hound, and Granger explains how intellectual rebellion really works.

 In all fairness, this is probably a climax for the poor schmuck who gets killed.
 Or maybe even his conclusion.
 But for Montag, it’s the “Relax, everything’s over” moment.
-When Granger tells Guy how it is, it’s that classic explanatory piece that always indicates the denouement stage.
+When Granger tells Montag how it is, it’s that classic explanatory piece that always indicates the denouement stage.

 The tree of life